vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Anticipating_Risk.md

 - Disallows disproportionate avoidance of high-probability risks for particular individuals.

 -  To summarize, because they insist of proportionality, expected utility-utilitarians prohibit what might be morally reasonable standpoints on risk taking and risk distribution.

+#### Deontological Approach
+- People have certain rights, which must be respected
+- Certain intentions are not permissible.

+> Imposing how slight a probability of a harm that violates someone's rights also violates his rights?
+(Nozick, 1974)

+#### Critique of the Deontological Approach to Risk

+- Deontological Approach: stakeholders
+    - The right not to be exposed to a risk can at least sometimes legitimately overridden.
+But under what condtions?
+        - Intentional vs. unintentional risk exposure
+        - Voluntary risk-taking vs. risks imposed on a person who does not accept them
+        - Exposure to self-produced risks vs. to risks produced by others
+        - benefits from risk exposure vs. no benefits.

+- Benefits-decides-exposed

+### Summary
+- Ethical considerations should have influence in risk management
+- Utilitarian vs. deontogolical approach
+- Mere application of EU Maximization for moral purposes not sufficient
+- Complex considerations of people's rights and how their role as different stakeholders might void these rights.